-1. Swipe the right-hand edge of the screen inwards and tap Settings > Change PC settings > PC and devices > Lock screen.
-2. Move the slider to On and select if the slideshow should be played while the computer is running on battery power.
+1. Tap the Windows Start button and select Settings > Personalization.
+2. Under Background, select Slideshow.
 3. Tap Add a folder and open the folder you wish to use (your Pictures folder will open by default).
-Tap Use this folder > OK.
-4. You can see the list of folders under Add a folder.
-Select a folder name and tap Remove to remove the folder from the lock screen slideshow.
+Tap Choose this folder to add the folder to the lock screen slideshow.
+4. Select a folder and tap Remove to remove the folder from the lock screen slideshow.
 5. Change the other settings to suit your needs.